fusion809/fusion809.github.io-old2/_posts/2016/02/NJ/2016-02-25-howto-install-nodejs.md

     at node.js:1001:3
 ~~~

 In order to build Atom myself (so that I can customize the package to my liking, more than I could if I stuck to the official releases at atom.io) I have to find a way around this bug.
-As my ability to fix spec file errors (i.e., the errors that are causing this bug to begin with) is in its infancy I really have to options at my disposal:
+As my ability to fix spec file errors (i.e., the errors that are causing this bug to begin with) is in its infancy I really have two options at my disposal:

 1. Build and install Node.js from source code.
 This method does work for me, as I have tried it, but it is tedious and takes up a lot of CPU when it is being done.
 This method is more error prone than option 2, so if this method fails for you I would use option 2 instead.
 Error reports for this option should be made as issues (or if you know the solution as pull requests) at Node's GitHub repository https://github.com/nodejs/node.
-I am afraid odds are, unless it is a dependency issue, I personally will not be able to help you with any such errors.
+I am afraid odds are, unless it is a dependency issue, I personally will not be able to help you with any such errors, hence you will need to report the error at said GitHub repository.
 2. Use the pre-build Node.js Linux 64-bit binary tarball.

 ## Option 1: From Source Code